RapidAPI/DevRel-Stack-Data/learn/courses/learn-rapidapi-hub-provider/modules/secure-apis/lessons/03-security.md

 ## Threat Protection

-Threat protection protects your API from SQL or Javascript injection attacks.
+Threat protection **protects your API from SQL or Javascript injection attacks**.
 This protection is optional and is left to the provider to enable or disable.

 When enabled, the `Content-Type` header must be specified if the request has a body.
 If the `Content-Type` header is not specified, the request will be blocked.

 ![Threat Protection](https://raw.githubusercontent.com/RapidAPI/DevRel-Stack-Data/dev/learn/courses/learn-rapidapi-hub-provider/images/image16.png)